-The key differentiation is that Term Sheets are not usually legally binding, while Shareholder Agreements tend to be legally binding.
+The essential difference between Term Sheets and Shareholder Agreements is that the former are not usually legally binding, while Shareholder Agreements, on the other hand, tend to be legally binding.

 Term Sheets will assist in the earlier stages of a deal, to agree on material commercial terms.
 Term Sheets will subsequently be used as a foundation for a legally binding Shareholders Agreement draft.

 Based on the stage your business is at, a Term Sheet or a Shareholders Agreement will help govern the key terms on which operations of your business will be conducted.